theonize/Currier/Gloss/Genesis/Genesis 4.md

     There is at least an intellectual link here with the descendant watchers
     - the fallen ones taught women how to seduce men with makeup and ornaments
     - they also taught men how to make weapons of war
-    - curiously, there is no-one linking the __pharmakeia__ aspect of the watcher's teaching
+    - curiously, there is no-one linking the __pharmakeia__ aspect of the watcher's teaching AND shepherding/muscisianship are inherently godly

-23-24) Lamech kills a boy, not a man, for [seemingly] more than Abel was killed for: physically wounding him
+23-24) Lamech kills a boy, and a man
-       - he claims a fuller privilege of protection
+       - he claims his own mark of protection
        - surely this is a misappropriation of God's judgment upon Cain and a mis-understanding of God's working

 25) Adam+Eve -> Seth; puts-right